Pinegrow/MrPineCone/readme.md

 Mr. Pine Cone - A simple personal website theme
 ========

-This is a statis HTML theme for a simple personal website.
+This is a static Bootstrap-based HTML theme for a simple personal website, inspired by [about.me](http://about.me).
 It's created with [Pinegrow Web Editor](http://pinegrow.com).

 The theme is Pinegrow CMS-ready.
 That means that it has editable areas that can be easily edited with Pinegrow in CMS mode.